BaakhOfficial/baakh_obsidian_database/Database/Main Page.md

 >*Congratulations!
 You are on the main page of my personal analyst database.
 My name is [Nikolay Baakh](https://github.com/BaakhOfficial), I am a Data Analyst.
 But here you can find much more than just Data Analyst stuff.*

+**Some links lead to Russian books or websites.
+They are marked with #Russian  hashtag**

 If I will decide that one page of that database is very cool - I will duplicate it in my [Medium](https://medium.com/@baakhofficial) blog

 Work is still in progress, it's not even alpha version.
 So sry if something here is not detailed or impressive.